 Humans have long since been fascinated by pearls, and mollusks have produced them throughout evolutionary history.
 Romans thought they were frozen tears of the Gods, Greeks attributed them to lightning strikes at sea.
 They were commonly dedicated to Venus, Goddess of love & beauty.
 Alexander Severus, born in Africa and not to be confused with Severus Snape from Harry Potter, reportedly hung pearls in the ears of a status of Venus.

-...but even scientists had it wrong, at times claiming they were essentially underdeveloped eggs, or a sign of disease (the dis-ease part was right).
+...but even scientists had it wrong, at times claiming they were essentially underdeveloped eggs, or a sign of disease.
 Throughout history, pearls have been used in medicine and cosmetics.
 They were thought to treat fever, headaches, relieve difficulty in breathing, heart attack, fainting fits, prevent against bleeding, jaundice, diarrhea and a host of other ailments.

 Modern pearls are often associated with Japan or the South seas.
 But rewind to 1493 and you'll find Christopher Columbus hauling boatloads of oysters between Cuba and Jamaica.
 Fortunately or unfortunately, they were edible oysters and not pearl yielding.
 Five years later, Columbus reached the South American mainland and there found his long sought supply of pearls.
 This discovery led to a pearl rush that was to last the next 150 years.
 Areas surrounding Hispaniola, past Cubagua and Margarita, are sites that would ultimately become known as the Pearl Coast... the richest pearl ground in the Americas.